fommil/fpmortals/manuscript/wip.md

 able to encode more than 130,000 values to JSON, per second, on a single core, on the JVM.
 If that's a problem, you might want to look into C++.

-It is unlikely that typeclass derivation of an ADT will be an application's bottleneck, and if it is there is always the manually written escape hatch, which is more powerful and therefore more dangerous: it is easy to introduce typos, bugs, and even performance regressions by accident when writing a manual instance.
+It is unlikely that derived instances will be an application's bottleneck.
+Even if it is, there is the manually written escape hatch, which is more powerful and therefore more dangerous: it is easy to introduce typos, bugs, and even performance regressions by accident when writing a manual instance.

 In conclusion: hokey derivations and ancient macros are no match for a good hand written instance at your side, kid.